top of page

 SupportThis is a useful starting point to see what support is available, including a free telephone line and email support.
 There is also a search facility to help you find out what support may be available in your area.

-We really like this site, it is written in such a compassionate and caring way, and very much from a bereaved parent’s perspective.
+This site is written in a very compassionate and caring way, and very much from a bereaved parent’s perspective.
 We feel that this creates a connection with us as parents who have suffered a personal loss of a child.
 It has a really useful guidance section.
 For example advice on how to deal with relationships as possible communication patterns can change as partners grieve in very different ways.
 It has sections on Poems, Books, Alternative Therapies and blogs from bereaved parents.

 A charity that is based in Cheltenham, Gloucestershire and Horsham, West Sussex.
 It focuses on supporting children after the death of a parent or sibling.
 Winston’s Wish use therapeutic input from bereavement professionals in an individual, group or residential setting.
 They have a helpline and website support.

-This is a really practical website and gives information about the difficult and sad elements of what practical things we have to do when our child dies, including registering a death, post-mortem information, funeral directors role and information about the Child Death Review Panel.
-It is a site that is useful for friends or family to look at to help the bereaved families, especially when doing the basic of things is so hard
+This is a really practical website and gives information about the difficult and sad elements of the practical things that have to be done when a child dies, including registering a death, post-mortem information, funeral directors role and information about the Child Death Review Panel.
+It is a site that is useful for friends or family to look at to help the bereaved families, especially when doing the basic of things is so hard.

 bottom of page